MultiCraft/repixture/mods/rp_default/API.md

 a 'dry' biome (e.g. for dry grass).
 Custom or unknown biomes are never dry.

+### `default.label_container_formspec_element(meta)`
+Returns a formspec string for a given node metadata that adds a white 'label' formspec element on top of the formspec showing the current label of the node (added with the "label and graphite") item.
+The node label is defined in the metadata string `"name"`.

+Useful for all container nodes that can be labelled that way.

+If the label is empty, an empty formspec string will be returned.

 ## Functions for builtin biomes

 This mod adds all the core biomes for this game.
 There are some helper functions